Integrated Nuclear Infrastructure Review Missions

 INIR Missions in Member States

 The first INIR mission was conducted in 2009 in Jordan, a follow-up mission took place in 2012, and a second INIR Mission to Jordan was conducted in August 2014.
-Other embarking countries have also benefited from this service, including Bangladesh, Belarus, Indonesia, Poland, Thailand, Turkey, the United Arab Emirates and Vietnam.
+Other embarking countries have also benefited from this service, including Bangladesh, Belarus, Indonesia, Nigeria, Poland, Thailand, Turkey, the United Arab Emirates and Vietnam.
 As the first operating country considering expansion of its nuclear power programme, South Africa hosted an INIR mission in 2013.
-The most recent INIR Mission was conducted in Nigeria in June 2015 .
+The most recent INIR Mission was conducted in Kenya in August 2015 .

 INIR Mission Reports